dbos-inc/dbos-transact-ts/CONTRIBUTING.md

-# Contributing to DBOS-TS
+# Contributing to DBOS Transact

-Thank you for considering contributing to the DBOS Typescript SDK.
+Thank you for considering contributing to DBOS Transact.
 We welcome contributions from everyone, including bug fixes, feature enhancements, documentation improvements, or any other form of contribution.

 ## How to Contribute

-To get started with DBOS-TS, please read the [README](README.md).
+To get started with DBOS Transact, please read the [README](README.md).

 You can contribute in many ways.
 Some simple ways are:
 * Use the SDK and open issues to report any bugs, questions, concern with the SDK, samples or documentation.